viktorzhabskyi/f1-store/README.md

    - Stop monitoring logs by pressing `Ctrl+C`.

-6. **Step 6: Updating `config.json` to Test Frontend**
+6. **Step 6: Testing the Frontendd**

-   After starting the services, update the `config.json` file located in the frontend directory to match the backend service URLs.
+   After starting all services, verify that the frontend served by Nginx is accessible.

-   Save the changes and ensure the frontend is pointing to the correct backend service URLs.

 7. **Step 7: Stopping Services**